phillord/hermit-reasoner/readme.txt

-More information about HermiT and additional licensing information is available at <http://hermit-reasoner.com>, or by contacting Boris Motik or Ian Horrocks at the Oxford University Computing Laboratory.
+More information about HermiT and additional licensing information is available at <http://hermit-reasoner.com>, or by contacting Boris Motik or Ian Horrocks at the Department of Computer Science in the University of Oxford.

 HermiT uses the following libraries in unmodified form: